tetrakai1/SoccerManager.jl/README.md

 The game consists of (human or "AI") players submitting [teamsheets](data/teamsheets/apesht.txt) to select footballers from a [roster](data/rosters/ape.txt).
 The data for a pair of teams is then plugged into a game engine that pseudo-randomly chooses whether there was a shot, tackle, injury, etc each minute of the game.
 The results depend on the player ratings, but are also very sensitive to fatigue and the tactics (Attacking, Defensive, etc) used by each team.

-Tuning the ratings of each player so the engine outputs realistic results is an interesting optmization problem.
+Tuning the ratings of each player so the engine outputs realistic results is a non-trivial optmization problem.
 For a single league of 20 teams consisting of 30 players each, there are `20*30*6 = 3600` interdependent ratings to fit.
-The ratings are discrete and constrained between 1 and 99, which also poses a difficulty for many optimization algorithms.
+The ratings are discrete values constrained between 1 and 99, which also poses a difficulty for many optimization algorithms.

+Thus, the problem is high-dimensional, stochastic, discrete, and constrained.
+Further, when simulating baseline data from the engine itself, the correct answer is known.
+These are properties that could make it an interesting optimization/machine-learning benchmark.

-The ultimate goal is an open-source game that can realistically track the real-life performance of many leagues worth of players over multiple seasons, according to a predetermined algorithm.
+The ultimate goal, however, is an open-source game that can realistically track the real-life performance of many leagues worth of players over multiple seasons according to a predetermined algorithm.

 To that end, the original game was rewritten in Julia to be ~1000x faster.
-Besides more efficiently tuning the ratings, it could also serve as a base for developing a more realistic engine.
+Besides more efficiently tuning the ratings, this package could also serve as a base for developing a more realistic engine.

 ## Installation
 #### Unregistered private repo